saad78t/taskmaster-redux/README.md

 ## ⚙️ CI/CD Workflow

-1. Build & deploy to GitHub Pages.
-2. Automatically run end-to-end tests using Robot Framework.
+This project uses a CI/CD pipeline via GitHub Actions consisting of two stages:

+1. **Build and Deploy Stage:**
+   On every push to the `main` branch, the app is built and deployed to GitHub Pages using `peaceiris/actions-gh-pages`.

+2. **Automated Testing Stage:**
+   End-to-end tests are run using Robot Framework with SeleniumLibrary across **Chrome**, **Firefox**, and **Edge** browsers, ensuring high compatibility.

 🔗 [CI/CD Pipeline Run](https://github.com/saad78t/taskmaster-redux/actions/runs/14635181578)